AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 If you did not have enough funds to deploy a program, you can use the [`token_quickstart.aleo`](https://play.leo-lang.org/?gistId=b6730338a24169308348d5e38243665d&revision=3339199a4ac60976dc5ce6c0c35c5eefb0488ee0) program to test the execution of the token program methods.
 :::

-When you call a method from your program, the logic is executed locally and is accompanied with a zero-knowledge proof that attests to the correctness of the program execution and its corresponding outputs.
-This proof does not reveal any information about the input values.
-If the proof is verified by the validators, then the blockchain state is updated.
+When you call one of your program's functions, the logic is executed locally and a zero-knowledge proof is built.
+This proof attests to the correctness of the program execution and its corresponding outputs while keeping hidden inputs or outputs encrypted.
+After a function is executed, an Execution Transaction is submitted to the Aleo Network that contains a summary of the execution and a proof of its correctness.
+This transaction will be accepted when a network validator validates the proof and that the proper fee was paid.

 * Minting a private token